China sets 'low bar' for GDP growth, pledges more jobs

 ‘QUITE GRAVE’

-The government is targeting a 2021 budget deficit of around 3.2% of GDP, less than a goal of above 3.6% last year, though giving room for substantial expenditure.
+The government is targeting a 2021 budget deficit of around 3.2% of GDP, less than a goal of above 3.6% last year, though giving room to fund infrastructure and aid small firms.

+Iris Pang, chief economist for Greater China at ING, said continued fiscal latitude was a more meaningful target than the growth target.

-“The very low GDP growth target is like there is no target at all because the consensus is 8% and my forecast is 7%,” said Iris Pang, chief economist for Greater China at ING.
+“The very low GDP growth target is like there is no target at all because the consensus is 8% and my forecast is 7%,” Pang told Reuters.

-“I would rather look at other numbers, e.g. the fiscal deficit at 3.2% of GDP, which tells a lot,” Pang told Reuters.

 The quota on local government special bond issuance was set at 3.65 trillion yuan ($563.65 billion), down from 3.75 trillion yuan last year.

-China also has no plan to issue special treasury bonds this year, after issuing such bonds for the first time in 2020 to support the virus-hit economy.
+China also has no plan to issue special treasury bonds this year, having issued such bonds for the first time in 2020 to support the economy.

-The outlook for government revenue and expenditure this year is “quite grave”, said in its annual budget report, also released on Friday.
+The outlook for government revenue and expenditure this year is “quite grave” given the modest availability of funds as spending rises, China said in its annual budget report, also released on Friday.

-The government set its 2021 target for consumer price inflation at around 3%, compared with a target of around 3.5% last year.
-The actual CPI last year undershot the goal, rising just 2.5%.
+The government set its 2021 target for consumer price inflation at around 3%.
+Consumer prices rose an annual 2.5% last year, undershooting a target of around 3.5%.

-China will keep its average annual economic growth rate over the next five years within a “reasonable” range, the government said.

-The annual growth rate in disposable income per capita over the next five years will be “in line with GDP growth”, compared with a 2016-20 goal of over 6.5%, according to the plan.
+Annual growth in disposable income per capita over the next five years will be “in line with GDP growth”, compared with a 2016-20 goal of over 6.5%, according to the plan.

-There was also no target for job creation over the next five years, though the government said China’s urban survey-based jobless rate will be kept under 5.5%.
+There was also no target for job creation over the next five years, though the government said the urban jobless rate will be kept under 5.5%.

-In the previous five-year plan, China aimed to increase the number of urban jobs by 50 million.

-However, China plans to increase its annual research and development spending by more than 7% every year until 2025, highlighting its commitment to advancing in the tech sector as the country clashes with the United States and other countries over technology policy.
-[L2N2L304E]

 ($1 = 6.4756 Chinese yuan)